9 Clear Signs a Cold Is Coming (and How to Stop It)

 Try vitamins and herbs for that “unwell” feeling

 You know when you just feel off?
 At the slightest twinge of being not quite right, try the herb echinacea.
 “The evidence around use of echinacea is mixed, but it may shorten the duration and severity of a cold if taken at the first sign and used for two to three days,” Dr. Lausier says.
-Zinc is another supplement that may help, potentially shortening the length of cold symptoms.
-Walking Dead fans: Remember when Herschel successfully used elderberry to treat an outbreak of a mysterious virus?
-That plotline was actually based in science.
-“Elderberry is used in Europe for flu and colds and may [help] the body’s immune mediators that fight viruses,” Dr. Lausier says.
-Also, make sure you’re not vitamin D deficient: A meta-analysis of 25 randomized controlled trials published in 2017 found that vitamin D supplementation can help protect against acute respiratory infections.
+Zinc is a supplement that may help, potentially shortening the length of cold symptoms.
+Also, make sure you’re not vitamin D deficient: A meta-analysis of 25 randomized controlled trials published in 2017 published in the journal BMJ found that vitamin D supplementation can help protect against acute respiratory infections.
 And what about good old vitamin C?
 “Data on vitamin C is mixed, but it may reduce the illness by a day or so,” she says, though it’s not generally effective for prevention.
 Check with your doctor before starting a vitamin or herb regimen.
 Next, look out for these signs your cold is actually a more serious illness.

 - Evangeline Lausier, MD, an assistant clinical professor at Duke Integrative Medicine in Durham, North Carolina

 - Sleep: “Behaviorally Assessed Sleep and Susceptibility to the Common Cold.”